IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

         return new XX(contractName, web3j, transactionManager, gasPrice, gasLimit, true);
     }
 ```
-The contractname parameter format is: the name of the contract @ contract version number, if the contract does not have a version number, it is the name of the contract.
+The contractname format: contract name@version number, if the contract does not have a version number, then format is contract name.

-5. Summary
+1. Summary
-The steps to use the java client Call CNS:
 a.
 Use JS tools to deploy contracts.
 b.
-Use the cns_nameger.js tool to register contract information to the CNS management contract.
+Use the cns_nameger.js tool to register contract to CNS management contract.
 c.
-Use the websdk tool to generate the java wrap code for the contract.
+Use the websdk tool to generate the java Wrap code.
 d.
-Add the generated code to your own project, construct the contract object via loadByName interface.
+Add the generated code to your own project, construct the contract by loadByName.
 e.
-Call contract interface.
+Call contract.